 - Chimeras, like other violets prefer temperatures around 70F and regular watering.
 Do not allow the soil to dry out completely.

-- Remember to regularly groom the plant, remove & re-pot suckers as they arise.
+- Remember to regularly groom the plant, remove & re-pot suckers in fresh soil as they arise.
 The plant can get stressed if too many suckers are growing.

 - If your African Violet chimera bloom has sported back to a bi-color or solid, it may be that the plant was not healthy when first transplanted, it went through extreme temperature fluctuations or the soil went through dry-wet cycles.

 *Our Affiliate Programs: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.